alejleon/project_catwalk/README.md

 ## Overview

-E-commerce website redesigned and optimized for a mock client with the ultimate goal of improving an outdated end-user experience to attract a wider customer base.
+E-commerce website redesigned and optimized for a mock client with the ultimate goal of improving an outdated end-user experience and attracting a wider customer base.

 ## Technology and Tools